-New York Scientists Discover That Heat

-Evolves a Blood Polson New York, Aug.
+New York Scientists Discover That Heat Evolves a Blood Poison.

+NEW YORK, Aug.
 22.-The cause of sunstroke has been definitely discovered, according to the claims of officers of the state pathological institute.
-They have made investigations which show that, instead of the sun's rays being the direct cause of sunstroke, as has all along been believed by the medical profession, the internal chemistry of the body and its secretions are so modified by atmospheric conditions of excessively hot weather that some of these secretions become ab-normal, either in quality or quantity, and are absorbed by the blood and act as virulent poisons.
+They have made investigations which show that, instead of the sun's rays being the direct cause of sunstroke, as has all along been believed by the medical profession, the internal chemistry of the body and its secretions are so modified by atmospheric conditions of excessively hot weather that some of these secretions become abnormal, either in quality or quantity. and are absorbed by the blood and act as virulent poisons.

-On the first day of the recent heat

-plague, Dr. Ira T. Van Gieson, director of the State Pathological institute, vestigations.
+On the first day of the recent heat plague, Dr. Ira T. Van Gieson, direc-tor of the State Pathological institute, assisted by two physicians, began in-vestigations.
 The conditions were peculiarly fortunate for the success of the prosecution of their work.
-A record was kept of all cases and experiments were made on acute cases.
-Animals treated with an infusion of blood from living cases just after they had been sticken by the sun had convulsions within an hour and a half and usually died.
-The physicians are convinced from the results of these experimments that sunstroke is really blood poisating.
+A record was kept of all cases and ex-periments were made on acute cases.
+Animals treated with an infusion of blood from living cases just after they had been sticken by the sun had con-vulsions within an hour and a half and usually died.
+The physicians are convinced from the results of these experimments that sunstroke is really blood poisaning.